NyanZak/DoorSystems/Assets/Documentation/Manual.md

 -   `Open Speed Multiplier` - Float for how fast the door opens.
 -   `Door Body` Reference to the door's model to open.

-Custom Axis is used for the key press, default 'K', editable in the Input Manager.
+Custom Axis is used for the key press, default `K`, editable in the Input Manager.

 UI\_KeyHolder